Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/local_iteration_series/testing_with_artificial_conditions.md

 #### Settings quickstart
  - Lag - that's our primary lever to control artifical latency
  - Drop - that's our packet loss
- - Throttle, Out of Order, Duplicate, Tamper - these will manifest as additional latency but would be automatically handled for us by Netcode.
+ - Throttle, Out of Order, Duplicate, Tamper - these will manifest as additional latency but should be automatically handled for us by Netcode.
    - Since Clumsy doesn't have Jitter functionality - we can emulate jitter (inconsistnent latency over time) by playing with these parameters.
-Their cumulative effect would in effect produce artifical latency fluctuations.
+Their cumulative effect would produce artifical latency fluctuations.

 For further reading please refer to the Details section of the [Clumsy Webpage](https://jagt.github.io/clumsy/) - the settings explanation there goes more into the actual mechanics of each individual setting.